 I’d forgotten about the phenomenon until it happened today with The Starwirbel Way class, so I’ll blog it here for my future self.
 I wonder if other teachers experience something similar.

-A crochet class handout is an extension of me that stays with every student while I’m helping someone else on the other side of the room.
-If someone were to ask a question that requires a demo, and four other people say they wonder the same thing, I’d love to be able to answer, “Look closely at the photo on page 2 of your handout, and try it out while I come around to each of you individually.”
-So my top priority is for a handout to help me while I’m helping other students.
+A crochet class handout is an extension of the teacher.
+It stays with every student while I’m helping someone else on the other side of the room.
+If someone were to ask a question that requires a demo, and two or three other people say they wonder the same thing, I love when I can answer, “Look at the photo on page 2 of your handout, and try it out while I come around to each of you individually.”
+So a big priority is for a handout to help me while I’m helping other students.

-Over the years I’ve developed a sense for which things can be nailed with a demo, diagram, swatch, or a close up of stitches done in contrasting colors.
-Sometimes using an overhead projector and drawing on transparencies is just the thing.
+Over the years teachers develop a sense for which things can be nailed with a demo, diagram, swatch, or a close up of stitches done in contrasting colors.